tomaskovacik/MegaCore/README.md

 * After installation is complete close the **Boards Manager** window.

 #### Manual Installation
 Click on the "Download ZIP" button in the upper right corner.
-Exctract the ZIP file, and move the extracted folder to the location "**~/Documents/Arduino/hardware**".
+Extract the ZIP file, and move the extracted folder to the location "**~/Documents/Arduino/hardware**".
 Create the "hardware" folder if it doesn't exist.
 Open Arduino IDE, and a new category in the boards menu called "MegaCore" will show up.